Aziza Jalal: Returned to stage 2019

 May 22, 2019 marked a surprise for the Arab World.
 It was the day that Moroccans and fans across the Arab world had the chance to meet again with the prominent Moroccan arabic singer, Aziza Jalal, who was out of the spotlight for 34 years.
 The singer made her first appearance since 1985 on a television show aired by MBC television channel.
 The TV show is called “Likaa mina sifr” or “meeting from scratch.”

 In the show, the singer also wowed audiences across the world when she performed her legendary song “Mestanyak,” translated as “I am waiting for you” in English, with the same passion and maybe a little bit more.

 The interview with Aziza Jalal was also posted by the television show on YouTube.
 The interview generated more than 1 million views and thousand of comments.

 After a 34-year hiatus, Jalal returned to the stage on Thursday 26 December 2019 at Winter at Tantora.

-Jalal's much anticipated performance started at 10 p.m.
+Her performance started at 10 p.m.

-Aziza Jalal, who has kept a low profile for more than 30 years, rekindled emotions as generations were enchanted by her voice and songs.
+Aziza Jalal, who had kept a low profile for more than 30 years, was well-received by the crowd.

 She thanked her fans “for coming to see me after a long hiatus.
 I’ve never been away from you, you have always been in my heart.
 I'm back today because of your love for me.
 I decided to come back to participate in these joyful events in our country.”

 During the concert, Aziza Jalal performed “Love is not a game” composed by Muhammad Al-Mouji and written by Mamoun Al-Shinawai, and "Waiting for you (Mestaniyak) which the audience enjoyed immensely.
 She also performed many of her classics.
 Her message to the youth was: “Hear us out because we are the past, and the past needs the present and the future, hear us out so that we hear you out.”.